Exercitatio Anatomica de Motu Cordis et Sanguinis in Animalibus: Synopsis

-From 1597 to 1602, Harvey studied arts and medicine at Padua, and made a careful study of the heart and the movement of blood.
+In the early 1600s, Harvey studied arts and medicine at Padua, and made a careful study of the heart and the movement of blood.
+During his time at Padua, he furthered his anatomical education under Fabricius.
+After a little over two years at Padua, Harvey received his MD degree in April of 1602.
 By 1616, he was presenting in lectures his case for the circulation of the blood, but it was not until 1628 that he published it in his classic work, De Motu Cordis.
 This book is important both for the discovery of the complete circulation and for the experimental, quantitative and mechanistic methodology which Harvey introduced.
 He looked upon the heart, not as a mystical seat of the spirit and faculties, but as a pump analyzable along mechanical lines.
 He also measured the amount of blood which it sent out to the body.
 He observed that with each beat two ounces of blood leave the heart, so that with 72 beats per minute, the heart throws into the system 540 pounds of blood every hour.
 Where could all this blood come from?
 The answer seems to be that it is the same blood that is always returning.
 Moreover, the one-way valves in the heart, like those in the veins, indicate that, following the pulmonary circulation, the blood goes out to all parts of the body through the arteries and returns by way of the veins.
 The blood thus makes a complete closed circuit.
 As Harvey expressed it, "There must be a motion, as it were, in a circle."

-There was, however, one stage in the circulation which Harvey was not able to see - that in which the veins and arteries lose themselves by subdivision into the tiny capillary vessels.
+There was, however, one stage in the circulation which Harvey was not able to see — that in which the veins and arteries lose themselves by subdivision into the tiny capillary vessels.
 It was in 1660, three years after Harvey's death, that Marcello Malpighi saw the blood moving in the capillaries of a frog's lung, and thus supplied the missing link in Harvey's proof of the circulation of the blood.

+In Media and Popular Culture

+De Motu Cordis is mentioned by Viktor Frankenstein in Guillermo del Toro's 2025 film, Frankenstein.